 Glaxo-Smith Kline and the Wellbutrin and Paxil Cases

 One of the more recent cases involving drug manufacturers involved the behemoth, Glaxo-Smith Kline.
 Even people who aren’t familiar with pharmaceutical companies have heard of Glaxo-Smith Kline (GSK).
-They are arguable the biggest and most profitable drug manufacturer in the country – even the world.
+They are arguably the biggest and most profitable drug manufacturer in the country – even the world.

 GSK is the manufacturer of both Paxil and Wellbutrin.
 These are drugs that were approved by the FDA years ago to treat depression.
 Paxil was meant to treat adults suffering from depression.
 Wellbutrin was approved for patients suffering from major depressive disorders.